ge419/oogasalad/doc/DESIGN.md

 clicked and have their metadata modified.
 The majority of game data is kept this way.

 ### Frontend
+#### Extensions
+ The `TabExplorer` class is at the core entry point to the game player, game builder, and other extensions; it basically serves as a controller of sorts between navigating to the different parts of the application.
+The main APIs for this class, includes:
+* `render()`: This is called at the start of the program launch, to set the stage and scene.
+* `displayDefaultTab()`: This method basically checks whether a user is logs in or not.
+If the former, then it allows a user to access the various parts of the application (`GameLauncher`, `SocialCenter`, `Settings`); but, if the user isn't logged in, it prompts a user to then login.
+* `setCurrentTab()`: This method is called by the various `Tab`s `renderTabContent()` method to display a `Tab`s node on selection.

+These are the core APIs that power the `TabExplorer`, but each individual `Tab` has flexibility in how they choose to implement their display or navigation within their own tab.
+For example, the `SettingsTab` which is a high-level `Tab` (i.e. can be accessed from the `NavBar`) has multiple 'sub-tabs' within it.
+If you go to the `SettingsTab` you'll see that you can choose to go to any of the various settings option (Accounts, Region/Language, Appearance), however, the `SettingsTab` chooses how it wants that 'internal' navigation to work and not the `TabExplorer`.

+In essence, the `TabExplorer` is responsible for navigating to `Tab`s accessible from the `NavBar` and utilizes simple publics APIs and design patterns like `Factory` to do this.

+#### Builder
 From an API perspective, the Builder’s capabilities are limited– you can only load in a game file and save the created game to a file.
 Since our builder creates the game file, it does not need to communicate much with the rest of the project, so its API is more limited.